y-nut/media-app/README.md

 ### Installing
 * Follow instructions on <https://github.com/bfwg/ngx-drag-scroll> to create the "base" root folder for this project.
 If this has been followed, the project folder will be called ngx-drag-scroll
 * Download this project's root folder and overwrite the ngx-drag-scroll/demo folder in the project with this project's root folder.
+* Make sure all dependencies are installed according to ngx-drag-scroll/demo/app/app.module.ts and package.json.
+For instance, you should install Videogular 2. <https://videogular.github.io/videogular2/docs/getting-started/>
 * Initiate a Firebase project in ngx-drag-scroll with hosting and functions.
 Functions should be based on Javascript
 * in the ngx-drag-scroll/functions folder the index.js file should be overwritten with this project's and the npm dependencies should match and be installed
 * Run the commands “ng build —prod” and then “firebase serve” or "firebase deploy".